String Quartet No. 10 (Shostakovich): II. Allegretto furioso

 The second movement is in E minor and makes extensive use of the Locrian mode.
 The emotional indicator 'furioso' is unique in Shostakovich's string quartets.
 Its beginning, four whole tone steps, references a subject used by Shostakovich in his Fifth Symphony and Eighth String Quartet.

 A typical performance takes around 5 minutes.

 III.
 Adagio (attacca)

-The third movement is written in A minor, a semitone away from the tonic A-flat major, although it also employs the A-flat major and E minor tonalities which recur throughout the work.
+The third movement is written in A minor, a semitone away from the tonic A♭ major, although it also employs the A♭ major and E minor tonalities which recur throughout the work.
 It is written in the passacaglia form, frequently used in Shostakovich's music, and described as an example of the influence of Baroque period composition on his work.
 The passacaglia theme is developed, played with and without ground bass, and with added bars and beats throughout the movement.
 It also features a self-quote of the 'hymn motif' of his Fourth Quartet.

 A typical performance takes around 7 minutes.